pekrau/adhoc/README.md

 ## Adhoc: Simple web application for task execution

-This web application is an interface to various third-party software.
-Currently, the BLAST tools are implemented.
+This web application is an interface to various third-party software, which are made available as a set of tools for executing specific tasks.

+### Current tools

+The set of **BLAST** programs for searching biomolecule sequence databases is available.
+The list of BLAST databases includes some public standard data sets.
+Depending on the teams that your account is a member of, some private databases may also be available.

+Other tools can be implemented as the need arises.
+Contact the administrator.

+### Databases

+The databases for the tools are managed by the administrator.
+It is currently not possible for a user to upload a database through the web interface.
+The access to the databases is controlled by the team memberships of a user account.

+Contact the administrator if you wish to make additional databases available, or if your memberships should be changed.

 ### Usage